Reading a Cookie (basic JavaScript)Question: How do I read a cookie with a given name?

 reading a cookie using regular expressions.

--based version turns out to be shorter and easier to modify,
+As you will see, the RegExp-based version turns out to be shorter and easier to modify,

 but somewhat less readable.